 Addressing members of the AIGAC, (Association of International Graduate Admissions Consultants) during their visit to the Tuck campus this summer, Dean Matthew mentioned that Tuck strives to develop “wise leaders to better the world of business.”
 This mission statement highlights the interaction between business and society.
 The term “wise leaders” focuses on confident, empathetic, and humble people who are also good decision-makers, and the “to better the world of business” focuses on enhancing traditions, creating opportunities, and giving hope

 In view of this change, you may start the essay with your overall vision for bettering the world of business.
 After that introduction, you may continue with the discussion of your short term goals and long term goal.
-Provide specific info about the position you are aiming for post MBA and also the organizations /companies you are interested in.
-Also, explain how you see yourself progressing from your short term goal to your longer term vision.
+Provide specific info about the position you are aiming for post-MBA and also the organizations /companies you are interested in.
+Also, explain how you see yourself progressing from your short term goal to your long term vision.
 After discussing your goals, comment on why you believe that an MBA is the next logical step in your career path and how an MBA will fill the gaps in your career and bring you closer to the fulfillment of your goals?
 Please note that this gap can best be established with a brief career summary to show the skills you have acquired in your six years’ experience in the banking industry.

 To address the second part of the question, explain how an MBA from Tuck is your best bet at this time and how it will help you achieve your goals.
 It is important to connect your goals to specific resources/ offerings of Tuck e.g. courses, faculty, student community, clubs, organizations.
-A through research and understanding of Tuck culture and offerings is key to answering this part of the question.
+Thorough research and understanding of Tuck culture and offerings is key to answering this part of the question.
 Demonstrating your ‘fit’ with the unique culture of Tuck is the key here.
 You should connect with Tuck’s alumni and /or current students and share insights you have gained from your interactions.
 By reaching out to current students and alumni you can learn more about the experiences and classes that would help you develop as a global leader.
-Conclude your essay with a comment on how you will contribute to the close knit community of Tuck in Hanover and establish your ‘fit’ with the school’s culture.
+Conclude your essay with a comment on how you will contribute to the close-knit community of Tuck in Hanover and establish your ‘fit’ with the school’s culture.

 Essay 2: As a diverse and global community, our students arrive at the same place from many different paths.
-Tell us about an experience in which you have had to live, learn and/or work with other people very different from yourself.
+Tell us about an experience in which you have had to live, learn, and/or work with other people very different from yourself.
 What challenges and/or opportunities did you experience, how did you respond, and what did you learn about yourself as a result?
 (500 words)

 You use the following 4 point structure to organize this essay: